-- a.
-Steve Wood, Harry Bryant, Michelle Flowers, Hillary King, Brooks Tate, and Anna Williams have completed the training requirements for leading a Operator Qualification inspection. - b.
+- Steve Wood, Harry Bryant, Michelle Flowers, Hillary King, Brooks Tate, and Anna Williams have completed the training requirements for leading a Operator Qualification inspection. - b.
 Steve Wood, Harry Bryant, Michelle Flowers, Hillary King, Brooks Tate, and Anna Williams has completed the required training to lead a Transmission Integrity Management Program inspection.
-Steve Wood, Harry Bryant, Michelle Flowers, Hillary King, Brooks Tate, and Anna Williams have completed the required training to lead a Distribution Integrity Management Program inspection. - c.
-Harry Bryant, Michelle Flowers, Hillary King, Brooks Tate, Anna Williams and Steve Wood have completed the training requirements for leading a Standard Inspection of a LNG facility. - d.
-All but one inspector have completed Root Cause training. - e.
-No outside training. - f.
-Harry Bryant, Michelle Flowers, John Hall, Hillary King, Brooks Tate, Anna Williams and Steve Wood have completed the training requirements for leading a Standard Inspection of gas pipeines. - 2 Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?
+Steve Wood, Harry Bryant, Michelle Flowers, Hillary King, Brooks Tate, and Anna Williams have completed the required training to lead a Distribution Integrity Management Program inspection. - Harry Bryant, Michelle Flowers, Hillary King, Brooks Tate, Anna Williams and Steve Wood have completed the training requirements for leading a Standard Inspection of a LNG facility. - All but one inspector have completed Root Cause training. - No outside training. e. - f.
+Harry Bryant, Michelle Flowers, John Hall, Hillary King, Brooks Tate, Anna Williams and Steve Wood have completed the training requirements for leading a Standard Inspection of gas pipeines. - Did state records and discussions with state pipeline safety program manager indicate 2 5 adequate knowledge of PHMSA program and regulations?
+Yes = 5 No = 0 Needs Improvement = 1-4

-The program manager has work experience in gas distribution systems operations, twenty one years as a gas program inspector and state program manager.
+The program manager has work experience in gas distribution systems operations, twenty two years as a gas program inspector and state program manager.
 He has completed all of the required courses to lead Standard Inspections of gas pipelines and LNG facility.

-General Comments: Info Only = No Points
+3 General Comments: Info Only = No Points Evaluator Notes:

-There were np issues identified that resulted in a loss of points in Part C of this evaluation.
+There were no findings that resulted in the loss of points in Part C of this evaluation.